Skip to content

 What's the best pet care software for a solo professional?

-For a solo sitter, walker, groomer or trainer, the best pet care software is usually the simplest all-in-one: recurring scheduling, client and pet records, photo updates, invoicing and secure storage for access details — at one flat price, on your phone, without forcing your clients to download anything.
-Pupline is built for exactly that.
-A larger company with multiple employees that needs staff roles and payroll is usually better served by a per-seat platform built for teams.
+For a solo sitter, walker, groomer or trainer, the best pet care software is usually the simplest all-in-one: recurring scheduling, client and pet records, photo updates, invoicing and secure storage for access details, at one flat price, on your phone, without forcing your clients to download anything.
+A team or facility needs staff seats and a shared calendar on top; some all-in-one tools (Pupline included) add a seat-based team or facility plan alongside their flat solo plan, so you can grow from one person to a staffed daycare, boarding kennel or grooming team without moving to a different platform.

 Is my client data safe in pet care software, and can I export it?

-Good pet care software stores client and pet data securely — encrypted at rest, access-controlled — and lets you export everything (clients, pets and history) whenever you want, plus delete it on request.
-Before you commit, check the tool's privacy policy for where your data is hosted and confirm there's a one-tap export, because a tool that makes leaving hard is charging a hidden exit fee.
-Pupline encrypts sensitive details (the Vault is passkey-gated), and you can export or delete all your data from Settings at any time.
+Good pet care software stores client and pet data securely, encrypted at rest, access-controlled, and lets you export everything (clients, pets and history) whenever you want, plus delete it on request.
+Before you commit, check the tool's privacy policy for where your data is hosted and confirm there is a one-tap export, because a tool that makes leaving hard is charging a hidden exit fee.

 Keep 100% of what you earn.